Nikon F

 Nikon F with the back removed for film loading

-The plain (unmetered) prism is smaller and lighter than the Photomic prisms.
-And since there’s no meter, lens changes are a little quicker because there’s no need to engage the lens ‘rabbit ears’ to index the lens to the meter.
+The bulky Photomic prisms with light meters, have a lot of style.
+On the other hand, the plain prism is smaller and lighter.
+And since there’s no meter, lens changes are quicker as there’s no need to engage the lens ‘rabbit ears’ to index the lens to the meter.

 Head of the Charles Regatta (Cambridge, Mass.)
 From Weeks Bridge.
 Nikon F, 50mm f/1.4 Nikkor-S, HP5+, 2021.